The Bones of What You Believe: Background and release

+On 20 October 2023, the 10 Year Anniversary Special Edition of the album was released, which included an additional 4 new tracks and 5 live tracks.

+Commercial success

 The Bones of What You Believe received critical acclaim, with many complimenting Mayberry's songwriting and vocal performance, and Iain Cook and Martin Doherty's use of synthesisers and vocal loops.
 The album debuted at number nine on the UK Albums Chart, selling 12,415 copies in its first week.
 It also reached the top 15 in Australia, Ireland and the United States, and the top 20 in Austria and Canada.
 The album has sold 152,514 copies in the UK and 184,000 copies in the US.
 Pitchfork ranked The Bones of What You Believe at number 180 on its list of "The 200 Best Albums of the 2010s".